 Another feature we like is its relatively quiet winching system.
 Even when pulling the maximum load, this winch won’t groan like some other, more expensive ones do.
 The quality and craftsmanship are also surprising for the price, so this little Champion should last you quite a while.

 The drawbacks to this one are twofold.
 One, it doesn’t come with a mounting plate, so you’ll have to purchase that separately.
 This can be a little inconvenient and drive up the overall cost.
-The other drawback is that it’s a little difficult to operate with gloved hands due to its compact size.
+Two, it’s a little difficult to operate with gloved hands due to its compact size.

-This Superwinch product deserves the honorable mention thanks to its safety features and impressive performance.
+This Superwinch product deserves a spot on this list thanks to its safety features and impressive performance.
 A rubber, handheld remote with a 12-foot cord is included for safe use so that you can stand back while the winch is doing its job.
 The 1.2 HP motor has a 3,000-pound pull rating and 40 feet of steel cable, allowing you to power load in and out.
 A full metal differential planetary gear train, with a pull and turn free-spooling clutch and dynamic braking, is durable and powerful at the same time.

 What we also like about this product is its weather-sealed solenoid and circuit breaker protection, so if you’re ever unexpectedly caught in the rain, this winch won’t fail you.
 The mounting plate is also included in the kit and can be installed with a removable clevis pin and latch hook.
 Overheating protection, auto shut-off, and a winch hook strap round out the feature set.